 In patients with angle-closure glaucoma, the immediate treatment objective is to reopen the angle.
 This may require constricting the pupil.
 Betaxolol has little or no effect on the pupil and should not be used alone in the treatment of angle-closure glaucoma.

-Because of potential effects of beta-adrenergic receptor inhibitors on blood pressure and pulse, these inhibitors should be used with caution in patients with cerebrovascular insufficiency.
-If signs or symptoms suggesting reduced cerebral blood flow develop following initiation of therapy with Betoptic S®, alternative therapy should be considered.
+Because of potential effects of beta-adrenergic receptor inhibitors on blood pressure and pulse, these inhibitors should be used with caution in patients with vascular insufficiency.
+If signs or symptoms suggesting reduced cerebral blood flow or Raynaud’s phenomenon develop following initiation of therapy with Betoptic S Ophthalmic Suspension 0.25%, alternative therapy should be considered.

 Choroidal detachment after filtration procedures has been reported with the administration of aqueous suppressant therapy.